Concrete stains are known for their translucent color and unique patterning that will not fade, peel, or chip to your concrete pool deck or patio.

 The paint will usually coat the surface and create a shade that will wear away after a while.
 Paints will impact a solidly consistent color.
 This is one of the good ideas if your concrete is badly stained and you’d like not to see the imperfections.

 Concrete dyes will offer an array of colors such as blue, yellow, and purple.
 They are commonly utilized together with stains to enhance the final result greatly.
 Dyes also impact transparent color.
 They, however, dry quicker and require little cleanup.
 They are also popular for adding color to polished concrete.
 These materials are not popularly applied outside the home because they are UV unstable.
-If you are interested in the difference between concrete paint and epoxy coating, we have a guide for that also.

 How to stain concrete